-When Clostridium tetani enter the body they multiply rapidly and release tetanospasmin, a neurotoxin (poison that affects the nervous system).
-When tetanospasmin enters the bloodstream it rapidly spreads around the body, causing tetanus symptoms.
+When Clostridium tetani enter the body, they multiply rapidly and release tetanospasmin, a neurotoxin.
+When tetanospasmin enters the bloodstream, it rapidly spreads around the body, causing tetanus symptoms.

-Tetanospasmin interferes with the signals sent from the brain to the nerves in the spinal cord, and then on to the muscles, causing muscle spasms and stiffness.
+Tetanospasmin interferes with the signals traveling from the brain to the nerves in the spinal cord, and then on to the muscles, causing muscle spasms and stiffness.

-Puncture wounds - Clostridium tetani enters the body mainly through a skin lesion (skin cut or puncture wound).
-Deeper cuts are ideal environments for infection because the bacteria thrive and multiply in places with very little or no oxygen.
+Puncture wounds - Clostridium tetani enters the body mainly through skin lesions (skin cut or puncture wound).
 Thoroughly cleaning any cut helps prevent an infection from developing.

 Tetanus infections may also develop as a result of:

 - Skin burns